Microsoft rebrands Visual Studio Online as Visual Studio Codespaces, cuts pricing by over 60%

 The existing two instance types will also get cheaper.
 The standard Linux instance type (4 cores, 8GB RAM) will go from $0.45 per hour to $0.17 per hour (62% less).
 The premium Linux instance type (8 cores, 16GB RAM) will go from $0.87 per hour to $0.34 per hour (61% less).
 A Codespace, as Microsoft now calls it, also incurs storage charges ($0.0088 an hour for a 64GB SSD), billed to the second.
 Developers will still be able to create and delete Codespaces at any time.

 If you want to avoid being charged at all, Microsoft recommends self-hosted environments.
 You can register any machine to Visual Studio Codespaces and connect to it from either Visual Studio Code or the browser-based editor.
-You’ll have to pay your own costs but at least Microsoft won’t charge you anything.
+You’ll have to pay your own costs, but at least Microsoft won’t charge you anything.